activebridge/activebridge.github.io/README.md

 * `layout`: It's crucial to use the exact layout specified for blog posts.
 Always use `layout: post` for blog posts to ensure your post is displayed correctly within the site's theme.
 * `scripts`: By default, use `[post]`.
 If your post requires additional specific JavaScript files, list them here without the `.js` extension.
 These files should be located in the `assets/js` directory.
 For example, to include a script named `example.js`, add it to the array like so: `scripts: [post, example]`.
 Follow the format shown in the example for proper script loading.
 * `popular`: An optional boolean value.
 If set to true, the post will be added to a "Popular Post" section on the website.
 If not needed, this setting can be omitted.
+* `hidden`: An optional boolean value.
+If set to true, the post will not show.
+If not needed, this setting can be omitted.

 ### SEO